-50: You are fighting an Elemental.
+50: You are fighting an Undine, or Water Elemental.
 Every time you hit it you must roll your Magical Fortitude or less on two dice - failure to do this means you lose 1 point from your Fighting Prowess, down to a minimum of 4.